RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LABS/04_Cockpit_Web_Console_Setup.md

    7.1.
 Click **Session Recording** from the main menu, and then click the gear icon.
 Navigate to **SSSD Config** and select **Scope > Some**, and then define `bob` as **Users and Groups**.

 ![{41FC2331-257A-4612-98BF-50E84F1A6424}](https://github.com/user-attachments/assets/03cf8db2-fa3f-4259-af52-052c87e48ad9)
+## Change "consultant" to "bob" on both the user and the group boxes

    7.2.
 Click **Save** and click **Session Recording** at the top of the page.